kostadindev/kostadindev.github.io/README.md

 ## About

 Kostadin Devedzhiev is a software engineer passionate about creating human-centered AI systems.
 He is currently working at Stellar Cyber on AI-powered security solutions and is also developing GONEXT, a GenAI tool for League of Legends.
-He is an incoming MPhil student at the University of Cambridge, specializing in Human-Inspired Artificial Intelligence.

 ## Features